Sandra Mozarowsky: Death

 Another explanation of the events from an unofficial point of view is offered in Escrito en un libro, authored under pen name Tom Farrell—shared by Kevin Costner's character in No Way Out, ostensibly a nod to the circumstances surrounding the death of Sean Young's character in that film.
-According to this book the assault on an actress, called "Sara Wagnerowski" and pregnant with the King's child (Juan Carlos and his family do appear with their names intact), was orchestrated by one "Néstor Colomer, Barón de Andújar" (arguably a fictionalized version of Nicolás Cotoner, Marquess of Mondéjar, chief of the Royal House at the time).
+According to this book the assault on an actress, called "Sara Wagnerowski" and pregnant with the King's child (Juan Carlos and his family do appear with their names intact), was orchestrated by one "Néstor Colomer, Barón de Andújar" (arguably a fictionalised version of the 23rd Marquess of Mondéjar, chief of the Royal Household at the time).

 According to this version, "Andújar" arranged the ambush with the intent of causing the actress a miscarriage but the injuries sustained in her defenestration were too serious.
-The story draws heavily from what seems to be a first-hand account of a rookie Royal House security staff member.
+The story draws heavily from what seems to be a first-hand account of a rookie Royal Household security staff member.
 This confidante allegedly stood near the woman's street level doorstep and witnessed her fall minutes after his immediate supervisor accompanied two other men (speculated to be Marseillais or South European thugs on a shady payroll) upstairs to her flat.

-She was buried in the Holy Guardian Angel Cemetery Madrid.
+She was buried in the Holy Guardian Angel Cemetery in Madrid.